• Skip to primary navigation

 Nearest major city: Caen (30min by car)

-Easy access to the village, plenty of large parking lots around the village.
+• Easy access to the village, many large parking lots around the village.

 USE OUR GUIDE TO PLAN A